adjust/cocos2dx_sdk/doc/windows/windows.md

 ### 2. Add adjust source files to your solution

-Take the files from the `Adjust` folder and add them to your Visual Studio project as the part of `Classes` folder.
+Take the files from the `Adjust` folder and add them to your Visual Studio project as part of the `Classes` folder.

 ![][add_windows_files]

 ### 3. Add adjust Windows Runtime Component project to your solution

-Project which Cocos2d-x generated for you is unmanaged and written in pure C++.
-On the other side, our Windows SDK is managed and written in C#.
-In order to make communication between your unmanaged app and our managed SDK possible, we made Windows Runtime Component project which can be added to your app as a reference.
-It wraps up our Windows SDK and can be used from unmanaged C++ code.
+The project which Cocos2d-x generated for you is unmanaged and written in pure C++.
+Our Windows SDK is managed and written in C#.
+In order to facilitate communication between your unmanaged app and our managed SDK, we created a Windows Runtime Component project that can be added to your app as a reference.
+It wraps our Windows SDK and can be used with unmanaged C++ code.

-Based on which platform you are building your app for, you should choose appropriate Windows Runtime Component project to add to your solution.
-Windows Runtime Component projects can be found in `Windows` folder and you can choose one of the following projects:
+Depending on the platform you are building your app for, you should choose the appropriate Windows Runtime Component project to add to your solution.
+The Windows Runtime Component projects can be found in `Windows` folder> You can choose one of the following projects:

 * `AdjustUAP10WinRT` - Use this if you are developing your app for Windows 10